pfrazee/mview/README.md

 ### List

 List views are ordered arrays of values.
+Its algorithm is based on the Logoot CRDT.

 ```js
 var list = mview.list()